Porto Torres: Roman period (46 BC – 455 AD)

 In ancient times, Turris Libisonis was one of the most considerable cities in Sardinia.
 It was probably of purely Roman origin, founded apparently by Julius Caesar, as it bore the title Colonia Julia.
 Pliny described it as a colony, the only on the island in his time, suggesting that there was previously no town on the spot, but merely a fort or castellum.
 It is noticed also by Ptolemy and in the Itineraries, but without any indication that it was a place of any importance.
 The ancient remains still existing prove that it must have been a considerable town under the Roman Empire.
 According to inscriptions on ancient milestones, the principal road through the island ran directly from Caralis (Cagliari) to Turris, a sufficient proof that the latter was a place much frequented.
 Indeed, two roads, which diverged at Othoca (modern Santa Giusta) connected Caralis to Turris, the more important keeping inland and the other following the west coast.
 It was also an episcopal see during the early part of the Middle Ages.
 There exists also the remains of a temple (which, as we learn from an inscription, was dedicated to Fortune, and restored in the reign of Philip between 247 and 249), of thermae, of a basilica and an aqueduct, as well as a bridge over the adjoining small river, still called the Fiume Turritano.

 After the Western Roman Empire

-The ancient city continued to be inhabited till the 11th century, when most of the population migrated to Sassari, about 15 km inland, and on a hill.
+The ancient city continued to be inhabited until the 11th century, when most of the population migrated to Sassari, about 15 km inland, and on a hill.
 It was partly under Genoese hands until the early 15th century, when it was conquered by the Aragonese.
 After a period of Spanish rule, it became part of the Kingdom of Sardinia.

 Torres was separated from the Commune of Sassari in 1842.
 At the time, the area which had been built around the basilica of Saint Gavino joined the fishermen's community near the port to form the new Porto Torres.
 On 10 May 1942, Benito Mussolini visited the town.
 On Palm Sunday, 18 April 1943, the city was bombed by the Allies.